ARC: Argument Representation and Coverage Analysis for Zero-Shot Long Document Summarization with Instruction Following LLMs: Bias analysis for argument coverage without argument role normalization

 \section{Bias analysis for argument coverage without argument role normalization}

-While our normalization in computing $\beta$ corrects for frequency skew, it may understate coverage for dominant argument roles in the source with inherently high raw $\texttt{ARC}_{\text{atomic}}$ scores.
-Therefore, we also examine role-specific reporting bias by directly computing $\beta_a = \texttt{ARC}_{\text{atomic}a}$ to offer a complete picture of the role bias analysis.
-As shown in Figure~\ref{fig:arg_bias_non_norm}, results on \texttt{CANLII} confirm prior findings: LLMs tend to prioritize covering \textit{conclusion} arguments over \textit{issue} and \textit{reason} roles, both in the controlled and non-controlled length settings.
-For \texttt{DRI}, removing frequency normalization reveals that \texttt{ARC}$_{\text{atomic}_a}$ scores for roles such as background claim, own claim, and data are comparable to each other.
-This suggests that without normalization, the higher coverage of own claim may stem from its over-representation in the source documents, rather than a model-level preference.
+While normalization in computing $\beta$ corrects for frequency skew, it may also understate coverage for dominant roles with inherently high raw $\texttt{ARC}_{\text{role}_r}$ scores.
+To provide a fuller picture, we additionally compute role-specific bias directly as $1-\texttt{ARC}_{\text{role}_r}$.
+As shown in Figure~\ref{fig:arg_bias_non_norm}, results on \texttt{CANLII}\textsubscript{100} confirm prior findings: LLMs disproportionately prioritize \textit{conclusions} over \textit{issues} and \textit{reasons}, both under length-controlled and non-controlled settings.
+For \texttt{DRI}, removing frequency normalization explains partially the higher $\beta$ $\texttt{ARC}_{\text{role}_{\text{background claim}}}$ scores reported in Section~\ref{subsec:bias_score}.